 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are taking fingolimod, it may affect your baby.
+If you are breast-feeding and are taking fingolimod, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children under the age of 10 years.
 Children should complete routine immunizations prior to starting treatment with this medication.